 At the end of the first 12 months, we will inspect the building with the contractors to identify any final defects.
 We will give you notice (usually two weeks) that we will be visiting.

-When you receive notice, it is important that you arrange to allow us access to your property inspection access.
+When you receive notice, it is important that you arrange to allow us access to your property.
 Please contact us to arrange an appointment.

 If you can’t give us access, please tell as soon as possible so that we can find a more suitable time.
 If you do not arrange an appointment, we will assume that there are no issues with the property.